 Dermoid cysts contain tissue such as hair, skin or teeth because they are formed from the cells that produce human eggs.
 Though rarely cancerous, they can become large causing painful twisting of the ovary, known as ovarian torsion.
 Both endometriotic and dermoid cysts tend to occur in younger women.
 Cystadenomas develop from ovarian tissue and sometimes may become cancerous with time and age.

 Though common cases of ovarian cysts are benign, this does not rule out the possibility of cancerous cysts.
-Ovarian cancer is the fourth most common cancer among women.
+Ovarian cancer is the 5th most common cancer among women.
 It is also a leading cause of cancer death as it does not always result in symptoms until cancer has spread extensively.
 Cancerous cysts tend to occur in older women after menopause, though it can happen to woman of any age.
 Some of the contributing factors include inherited gene mutation, positive family history, never been pregnant before and history of breast and colon cancer

 Though there are no significant symptoms, there are some possible early signs of ovarian cancer.
 They are:

 It is important to note that the above ovarian cysts symptoms do not necessarily mean a woman has ovarian cancer.
 However, women with a family history of ovarian, breast or colon cancer, above 50 years old, who has never given birth or is currently obese may have a higher risk of ovarian cancer.

 When a patient is diagnosed with benign cysts, a doctor has to advise a suitable treatment according to the nature of the cysts.
 Oral analgesia can be used to reduce the pain but they do not remove the cysts.
 Hormonal treatment in the form of oral contraceptive pills prevents ovulation which in turn reduces the chance of developing new functional cysts and ovarian cancer.

 Surgery is recommended if the symptoms are severe or getting worse, if the cyst is large and not deemed to be functional and if there is a suspicion of it being cancerous.